-The organisation of the course is foreseen as follows: weekly lecture, and three computer labs.
+The organisation of the course is foreseen as follows: weekly online recorded video lecture, and four formative discussion groups, and four computer labs.

 Exam is composed of two assignments:

 Assignment 1.
 Essay on a demographic topic, with an abstract agreed with the course provider (max 3,000 words).
 To be delivered by 12 noon, Friday 0th week, HT